 The minor in Recreation, Park, and Tourism Management provides an introduction to recreation/leisure services, and emphasizes professional skills essential for successful delivery of these services.
 Examples of settings offering recreation/leisure services include resorts, theme parks, convention centers, sports and fitness facilities, private corporations, nonprofit agencies, governmental agencies (municipal, state, and federal levels), armed services, colleges and universities, correctional facilities, camps, public parks, nature centers, hospitals and other health care agencies.

 Students who minor in Recreation, Park, and Tourism Management gain knowledge and competencies in recreation leadership, program development and implementation, and administration of recreation services.
 In addition, students explore the relevance of recreation and leisure in their own lives.
-Support courses enable the student to focus on specialized services, such as commercial recreation and tourism, community recreation, park management, environmental interpretation, or therapeutic recreation.
+Support courses enable the student to focus on specialized services, such as commercial recreation and tourism, community recreation, park management, event management, and environmental interpretation.

 You like to work with people and want to work in a field that provides experiences for participants through events, specialized facilities, hands on experiences, tourism and recreation and in the outdoors.

 Requirements for the Minor

 A grade of C or better is required for all courses in the minor, as specified by Senate Policy 59-10.
 In addition, at least six credits of the minor must be unique from the prescribed courses required by a student's major(s).

 |Prescribed Courses: Require a grade of C or better|

 |RPTM 236||Leadership and Group Dynamics in Recreation Services||3|

 |RPTM 410||Marketing of Recreation Services||3|

 |Supporting Courses and Related Areas: Require a grade of C or better|